THE GOALS

 United Nations Sustainable Development Goals are at the heart of our goals and mission, especially UN SDGs 2, 4, 6,13, 15, 17.

-Climate–groundwater interactions play a vital role in the water cycle.
+Climate–groundwater interactions form a complex, coupled system that affects land-atmosphere feedback processes and thus local climatic parameters.
 This climate–groundwater interaction might be uni-or bidirectional (two-way) depending on climate and soil characteristics.
-In areas with bidirectional coupling, not only is the groundwater influenced by the climate (e.g., through precipitation), but it can also contribute to the climate by various feedback from groundwater-subsurface interactions, including impacts on evaporation, soil moisture, and vegetation.
-These feedbacks become more important in the face of climate change and climate variability, which can significantly impact the local urban climate.
+In areas with bidirectional coupling, groundwater is not only influenced by climatic factors (e.g. precipitation) but can also contribute to the climate by various feedback from groundwater-subsurface interactions, including impacts on evaporation, soil moisture, and vegetation.
 [Click here for more information]

 Analytical prediction of extreme land surface temperatures